jorgensenray/PWM_Sprayer_Teensy_code/README.md

 Optional but recommended is an INA219 current sensor.

 This AOG compatible controller will cost $40 for a Teensy 4.1 W/Ethernet that will get you 36 individually controlled nozzles.
-If you need more than that, let’s talk.
+(AgOpenGPS is limetted to 24 at this time, but I see some activity with more than that) If you need more than that, let’s talk.
 You'll need a PCB or just make one with perfboard.

 So you’re just shy of $100 in these parts.

 You need a PWM driver for each valve at a cost of around $10.
-(Digikey thru hole parts). or JLC SMD components - assembled $6 plus shipping.
+(Digikey thru hole parts). or JLC SMD components - assembled for $1.25 (I just ordered some and that's my cost w/shipping).

 The negatives would be that the components aren’t designed for ag chemicals and won’t last.
 At $6.95 you can replace a valve a bunch of times before you’re even money with a Raven/Capstan or your favorite flavor of valve.

 Links to hardware